ed3/kohana-lang/README.md

 Kohana-lang
 ===========

-Kohana language for Kohana-3.3.x or later
+Koseven(Kohana) language for Koseven-3.3.x or later

 How it works
 ------------